“THE BELLE ÉPOQUE MEETS THE AGE OF INSTAGRAM”

 The Fabergé Museum - the first and only museum of its kind in the world - shows with over 700 exhibits the wide range of work by Carl Fabergé.

 The traditional Kurhaus Baden-Baden is still the social hub of the town, hosting glamorous balls and stylish events the whole year round.
-Formerly known as the "Konservationshaus", it also houses the world-famous Casino Baden-Baden, dubbed the "most beautiful casino in the world" by Marlene Dietrich, which invites visitors from around the world to try their luck at classic games like roulette, blackjack or poker.
+Formerly known as the "Konversationshaus", it also houses the world-famous Casino Baden-Baden, designated the "most beautiful casino in the world" by Marlene Dietrich, which invites visitors from around the world to try their luck at classic games like roulette, blackjack or poker.

 Baden-Baden offers top-notch events all year round, including exciting international horse races, the international vintage car festival in the Kurgarten, romantic orchestral castle concerts in the local wine region, called "Rebland", and the traditional Christmas market at the end of the year.

 There is exclusive shopping with a stylish ambience at boutiques in the town centre, and charming little shops at the Kurhaus colonnade.
-"Chocoholics" will be in heaven when they go to the traditional Confiserie Rumpelmayer and drink in the tradition at the "Café König“ coffee house.
+"Chocoholics" will be in heaven when they go to the traditional Confiserie Rumpelmayer or celebrate the traditional "coffee time" at the "Café König“ coffee house.
 Gourmets can enjoy fine local cuisine and international delicacies at many restaurants in the town centre that have been awarded stars and chef's hats.
 A hot tip for connoisseurs is the "Rebland", the local wine region of Baden-Baden, with its delightful sun-drenched countryside, south-west of Baden-Baden.

 The "Lichtentaler Allee" parks and gardens are a work of art crafted from trees, streams and flowers, opulently decorated with beautiful monuments from the Belle Epoque.
 Nature-lovers can also enjoy fascinating views and splendid walking paths on the Merkur Mountain, which towers over Baden-Baden reaching a height of 668 metres.